ibexa/documentation-developer/docs/search/search_api.md

 ## Repository filtering

-You can use the `ContentService::find(Filter)` method to find Content items or `LocationService::find(Filter)` to find Locations using a defined Filter.
+You can use the `ContentService::find(Filter)` method to find content items or `LocationService::find(Filter)` to find Locations using a defined Filter.

 `ContentService::find` returns an iterable [`ContentList`](https://github.com/ibexa/core/blob/main/src/contracts/Repository/Values/Content/ContentList.php)